-The word Bible, which means "the book," is derived from the city of Byblos, which was a trading source for papyrus, the writing material for early books.
+The word Bible, which means "the book," is derived from the city of Byblos, which was a trading center for papyrus, the writing material for early books.
 The legend of the Phoenix, the bird consumed by fire only to regenerate, is based upon the Phoenician people, whose land was occupied and towns destroyed many times by warlike peoples, only to regenerate time and again.
 In the fifth century BC, Herodotus of Greece, the Father of Historical Studies, was the one that named the seafarers the Phoenicians, the name that has stayed with them to this day.
 The Greek language spelled the word Φοινίκης or phoinikes.
 The Romans spelled it phoenix!
-5
+4-5

 The Greek alphabet contains 24 letters.
 A major contribution of Greek culture was the addition of vowels to the development of our alphabet.
 Greek is written from left to right as Latin, the Romance and English languages.
 The form of Greek used by writers from Homer (the Iliad and the Odyssey) about 700 BC to Plato (The Republic) in 360 BC, is called Classical Greek.
 There were three dialects to classical Greek, Doric, Aeolic, and Ionic (of which Attic is a derivation).
 Alexander the Great, who was tutored by Aristotle, spoke Attic Greek and swept through the Middle East in 332 BC and founded the city of Alexandria, Egypt, spreading the Greek language throughout the Mediterranean world and beyond.
 Thus began the Hellenistic Age.
 Hebrew Scripture was translated into Greek in Alexandria in the third century BC and became known as the Greek Septuagint Old Testament, which recorded the name of God - Θεός - Theos in Genesis 1:1.
 A common Greek language arose among the people and became known as Koine Greek (κοινή, the word meaning "common").
 Greek in the Holy Land was heavily interpenetrated by native Semitic languages, such as Aramaic and Hebrew.
 The Codex Sinaiticus from St. Catherine Monastery in Sinai, Egypt is the oldest Greek manuscript of the Christian Bible presently available.
 The parchment contains the oldest complete copy of the New Testament and is dated from the mid-fourth century AD.
 6-7